15 Sales Dashboard Examples [+ Tips and Templates]

 3. Choose a Provider

 We’ve included a variety of options for dashboard software providers in the examples below.
-There are also a number of Excel templates available for free or a nominal fee.
+There are also a number of Excel templates available for free or for a nominal fee.
 Make sure you have your goals, purposes, and stakeholders in mind as you evaluate your different options.

 4. Integrate With CRM